 The book is called Lamentations and is made in honor of the author's late mother.
 The author photographed his mother's house shortly after she died.
 Even though I do not know this man or his mother, the photos are strong and capture something of who his mother was.
 They also very much portrayed the vacant spot in his life now that she is gone.
 In this sense the book is also like a personal journal of the author's grief.

+You can see it here.
 You can click on the link and it will open in a new window, so you can see this beautiful example while reading about how to create your own similar book.

 If Blurb feels technically beyond what you would like to learn, try Snapfish or Picaboo.
 You could also create something similar using a paper scrapbook with prints.